andrew/ultimate-awesome/README.md

 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.
 - [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
 - [awesome](https://github.com/aarondill/awesome) - My AwesomeWM configuration.
+- [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
 Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
 Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.